AGING WHITETAIL DEER FROM THEIR JAWBONES

 We need to know, sex, block, date and hunter’s name and contact details.

 We are keen to get as many jawbones as possible.
-Please send clean jawbones (one will do) to me.
+Please send clean jawbones (one side only will do).
 The best way is to give them a good boil.
 Boiling makes the teeth easier to get out.

 It is essential we know which sex the deer was.
 Mark each jaw with your own code and gender.
 It is helpful to include any information about antler size with the bucks and any other observations you might like to add.
 We suspect many hunters don’t bother to send in jaws from fawns and yearlings as the age is obvious.
 We would like your young deer as well as jaw size may give an indication of animal condition.